Your real estate agent isn’t strictly a salesperson, just as listing or purchasing a home isn’t a typical transaction.

 Your agent will be a guide, a coach, a cheerleader, a negotiator and a closer.
 As if all of these roles weren’t significant enough, a high-pressure GTA market raises the stakes even further.

-Here are some signs you’ve hired the wrong realtor:
+Here are six signs you’ve hired the wrong realtor.